frederic-santos/compendium-santos-2020-jasrep/Org_manuscript/README.md

 2. Open a terminal and set this folder as the working directory.
 Then enter the following command into the shell:

          emacs -q -l init_Santos2019.el manuscript_outliers_Santos_2019.org

 3. Emacs should open, eventually install the missing Lisp packages, and finally execute a minimal init file.
 The org source file should show up.

-4. Finally, execute the following keybinding (with the Emacs window on the foreground): `C-c C-e l p` (i.e., `Ctrl-c Ctrl-e l p`).
+4. Finally, execute the following keybinding (with the Emacs window on the foreground): `C-c C-e l o` (i.e., `Ctrl-c Ctrl-e l o`).
 Then press enter to accept the default value of the R working directory.

-5. A pdf file should be created as a result in the working directory.
+5. The final pdf file should be displayed, and created in the working directory.

 ## Disclaimer